ess-dmsc/docker-centos7-build-node/README.md

-# docker-build-node
+# docker-centos-build-node

-Dockerfile for a CentOS build node
+Dockerfile for a CentOS 7.2 build node